 So, you’ve booked a boudoir photo shoot.
 Excited?
 Nervous?
 Maybe both?
-Either way, I want to help you get the best photos possible by sharing some tips that will help you get even better images from your session.
+Either way, I want to show you my best boudoir photo shoot tips to help you get the best images possible from your session.

 Hair Removal